koendv/stm32duino-raspberrypi/Arduino_Tools/src/stlink/README.md

 Supported operating systems are listed in [version_support.md](doc/version_support.md).

+The `stlink` toolset continues to maintain backwards compatibility with the **STLINK/v1** programmer.<br />
+Please note that on macOS this support is limited to versions 10.13 - 10.15.

 ## Tutorial & HOWTO

-Our [tutorial.md](doc/tutorial.md) may help you along with some advanced tasks and additional info.
+Our [tutorial](doc/tutorial.md) may help you along with some advanced tasks and additional info.

 ## Installation